 (This post may contain affiliate links).

-The astilbe is a shady perennial, meaning it needs shade in order to thrive.
-The best time to plant this garden treasure is in the beginning of Spring.
-It’s best to start with a division of the plant, rather than from seed because they’re known as being difficult and time-consuming to germinate.
+It’s best to start with a division of the plant, rather than from seed because they’re difficult to grow and time-consuming to germinate.

 After you plant your astilbes, make sure to deep-water the soil so that the roots soak up what they need in order to settle into their new home.